SergioMEV/solar/README.md

 Complie the program using the following command:

 ```
-make
+$ make
 ```

 ### 3. Run server

-To start running the server, run the following command with a filename that you created in the first step:
+To start running the server, run the following command with a path to your file that you created in the first step:

 ```
 $ ./server <filename>